 One of the signature aspects of Katana Kitten is its focus on highball cocktails, a staple in Japanese drinking culture.
 The most famous drink on the menu is the Japanese Whisky Highball, meticulously crafted and served in a custom highball glass.
 This cocktail is a perfect representation of the bar’s philosophy – a simple yet elegant drink, where attention to detail and quality of ingredients shine through.

 Dante dates back to 1915.
 It served as a staple for the community before slowly fading into oblivion before two Australians decided to breathe new life into this beloved NYC institution.
 The result was striking, Dante was named the best bar in the world in 2019 (a mere 4 years after re-opening) and appeared on the list again in 2020.

 The menu is well curated with small fare but the drinks are the stars of the show.
 The hardest part about this iconic experience is getting reservations because this is one of the most popular cocktail bars in NYC.
 Dante boasts two locations in Greenwich Village — Dante West Village and Caffe Dante.
 Located a few blocks apart, both are hard to get into without a reservation, so book in advance.

 Happy Hour: Both Dante locations have generous happy hour between 3pm and 5pm.
 Dante West Village offers martinis for $10 and Caffe Dante offers negronis for $10.
 The price/quality ratio can’t be beat!

-What’s more, Once inside, you won’t even find a menu!
+If you manage to get inside, make a point to order Ross’ Penicillin (scotch, lemon juice, ginger-honey syrup).
+If you choose to make the pilgrimage, pay extra attention to the address since there’s no signage.
+Once inside, you won’t even find a menu!
 You have to have a conversation with the bartender, which adds to the mystique of the bar.